ketanhdoshi/ketanhdoshi.github.io/_posts/2021-05-27-Batch-Norm-Why.md

 Batch Norm also reduces the dependence of gradients on the initial weight values.
 Since weights are initialized randomly, outlier weight values in the early phases of training can distort gradients.
 Thus it takes longer for the network to converge.
 Batch Norm helps to dampen the effects of these outliers.

-## When is Batch Norm not applicable
+## When is Batch Norm not applicable?
 Batch Norm doesn't work well with smaller batch sizes.
 That results in too much noise in the mean and variance of each mini-batch.

 Batch Norm is not used with recurrent networks.
 Activations after each timestep have different distributions, making it impractical to apply Batch Norm to it.

 ## Conclusion
-Hopefully, this gives you an understanding of .....
+Even though we aren't sure about the correct explanation, it is fascinating to explore these different theories as it gives us some insight into the inner workings of neural networks.

+Regardless, Batch Norm is a layer that we should definitely consider when designing our architecture.

-And finally, if you liked this article, you might also enjoy my other series on Transformers as well as Audio Deep Learning.
+And finally, if you liked this article, you might also enjoy my other series on Transformers, Audio Deep Learning, and Geolocation Machine Learning.

 Let's keep learning!